TreasureMouse/TreasureMouse/README.md

 If you think you have found a bug in our system feel free to open a GitHub issue, but first:
 - check with GitHub's search engine that the bug doesn't already exist.
-- in the request give as much information as possible such as: the OS, the version of AElf, how to reproduce...
+- in the request give as much information as possible such as: the OS, the version of TreasureMouse, how to reproduce...

 #### Missing feature

 We also use the GitHub issue tracker for features.
-If you think that some piece of functionality is missing in AElf, you can open an issue with the following in mind:
+If you think that some piece of functionality is missing in TreasureMouse, you can open an issue with the following in mind:
 - check for similare feature requests already open.
 - provide as much detail and context as possible.
 - be as convincing as possible as to why we need this feature and how everybody can benefit from it.